nikarul/splatgl/README.md

-Splat 2D Rendering Library
+Splat Graphics Library
 ====

 Splat is a graphics library based on SDL 2.0 and OpenGL 2.0.
-It provides an efficient way to draw 2D sprites with basic effects such as rotation and scaling.
+It aims to provide an efficient way to draw 2D sprites with basic effects such as rotation and scaling.

 Splat works by drawing on a canvas object.
 A canvas contains an arbitrary number of layers, each of which contain instances of images created from